evantwidwell/war-game-refactor/README.md

 Refactor the code into something more readable, robust, and professional, whatever that means to you.
 We want to know how you think and code.

+Write tests for your code, to ensure that the behavior is consistent before and after the refactor.

-## Part 2 - Implement House Rules
+## Part 2 - Implement Second House Rule

-In your re-factored implementation of the base game with the 'suit up' house rule, implement these other two house rules
+In your re-factored implementation of the base game with the 'suit up' house rule, implement another house rule.
+Also be sure to have tests to check the new gameplay behavior.

 _Only zero or one house rule should be implemented per game_

-### House Rule 2 | Color Theory
-- If the same color is played, players must repeat single card 'war' until they both play that same color combination again
-- Classic 'Wars' do not take effect if the same card of opposite colors is played
-### House Rule 3 | Battle "with advantage"
+### House Rule 2 | Battle "with advantage"
 - Occurs when a King and Queen are played at the same time
     - The Queen plays one card
     - The King plays one card